divyamarora910/All_Ronaldo_Goals_EDA_Challenge_ZS_Associates/README.md

 This repository contains the modelling code and Exploratory Data Analysis done for ZS Data Science Challenge 2019.Link for the challenge is: https://www.interviewbit.com/contest/zs-yds-2019/

+Dataset - Every goal scored by ronaldo along with each goal details.

 This repository includes two notebooks:
   1. EDA.ipynb - for data preprocessing, data wrangling, data visualization and feature engineering.
   2. Model.ipynb - for predictive modelling.